cobbler/cobbler.github.io/manuals/2.8.0/3/1/8_-_Package_Resources.md

 layout: manpage
 title: Package Resources
 meta: 2.8.0
+nav: 8 - Package Resources
+navversion: nav28
 ---

 Package resources are managed using cobbler package add, allowing you to install and uninstall packages on a system outside of your install process.

 ## Actions